tomaslibal/ua-detection/README.md

 ## The program

+The `detection` program can be used for two things: for a given user-agent string it can give a result set of the closest matching devices that use that particular user-agent.

+Secondly, it can be used to return true or false estimate if the user-agent string belongs to a device from a particular group.
+This given group has to be predefined (examples of this can be 'Android devices', 'iPhones', 'Smart TVs' and many more groups could be thought of).

+### Example

+Give a list of devices that may use the supplied user-agent string

+    > ./detection --ua 'Mozilla/5.0 (Linux; U; en-us; Android/4.4)'
+    > User-Agent: Mozilla/5.0 (Linux; U; en-us; Android/4.4)
+    > All devices with result > 0.00100
+    > Generic Android Device: 0.99998
+    > HTC One (M7): 0.00312
+    > Sony Xperia Z1: 0.00135

+Give an estimate if the device is from a particular group

+    > ./detection --ua 'Mozilla/5.0 (Linux; U; en-us; Android/4.1.1)' --group android-devices
+    > User-Agent: Mozilla/5.0 (Linux; U; en-us; Android/4.1.1)
+    > Group: android-devices
+    > Group description: All devices with Android OS
+    > Resolution: 1
+    > Confidence: 0.99945

 The underlying code is written in C.

 ** Description of the program to be written here **